gleyba/rules_vcpkg/README.md

 # VCPKG rules for Bazel

-This is a very draft of how [vcpkg](https://vcpkg.io/en/) dependency manager can be integrated to [Bazel](https://bazel.build/) build system.
+This is a pre-alpha state of how [vcpkg](https://vcpkg.io/en/) dependency manager can be integrated to [Bazel](https://bazel.build/) build system.

 Vcpkg is the well curated list of C/C++ libraries with predefined configurations to build from source.
 It is easy to integrate if you use Cmake, but Bazel is a separate story.